 A good, cast iron Dutch oven is virtually indestructible, which means you'll only need to buy one once in your life.
 That being the case, it makes sense to get a good one.
 Which means first of all, stay away from aluminum ones, which do exist, mainly for camping because they're a lot lighter than cast iron.
 But recall what we said earlier about aluminum conducting heat.
 An aluminum Dutch oven is really just a pot with a lid.
 So stick with cast iron.

-An enameled cast iron Dutch oven made by Lodge or Le Crueset will last for the rest of your life and beyond.
-The enamel coating makes it easier to clean, although the it will become discolored over time.
+An enameled cast-iron Dutch oven made by Lodge or Le Crueset will last for the rest of your life and beyond.
+The enamel coating makes it easier to clean, although it will become discolored over time.
 This is unfortunate in a sense, but what it really means is that you've gotten years of use out of your Dutch oven.
 Think of it as the patina of age.
 The enamel can chip, especially around the rim, so try not to bang the lid down onto it.

 But if you do get unenameled, go with preseasoned cast iron.
 Life is too short to spend time seasoning your cast iron cookware.
 The factory will do a better job anyway.